ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 efficient.
 Concretely, the heliostat raytracing involves three main steps:

 1. We calculate the preferred reflection direction.
-This preferred reflection direction models the direction of a ray coming directly from the sun to the heliostat, i.e. along the incident ray direction.
+This preferred reflection direction models the direction of a ray coming directly from the sun to the heliostat, i.e., along the incident ray direction.
 Specifically, we reflect this ray at every point on the heliostat to generate multiple *ideal* reflections.
 2. This single ray only models an *ideal* direction, but we need to account for all possible rays coming from the sun.
    Therefore, we use our model of the sun to create *distortions* which we then use to slightly alter the preferred reflection directions multiple times, thus generating many realistically reflected rays.
-3. We trace these rays onto the heliostat by performing a *line-plane-intersection* and determining the resulting flux density image on the receiver.
+3. We trace these rays onto the heliostat by performing a *line-plane intersection* and determining the resulting flux density image on the receiver.

 Luckily, ``ARTIST`` automatically performs all of these steps within the ``HeliostatRayTracer`` class!
 Therefore, raytracing with ``ARTIST`` involves two simple lines of code.
 First, we define the ``HeliostatRayTracer``.
 A ``HeliostatRayTracer`` only requires a ``Scenario`` object as an argument, but in this tutorial we additionally define the ``batch_size``.
-The ``batch_size`` defines the number of rays that are traced at one.
+The ``batch_size`` defines the number of rays that are traced at once:

 .. code-block::